 On September 7, 2001 the State Treasurer and the Secretary of Administration and Finance released the most recent cash flow projection for fiscal 2002.
 This cash flow projection was based on the Acting Governor's adjusted budget recommendation as of July 31, 2001, due to the delayed enactment of a general appropriation act for fiscal year 2002.
-The projection shows a beginning balance for fiscal 2002 of \$3.366 billion and an ending balance of \$2.513 billion.
-In both cases the balances include amounts sequestered for capital purposes, but exclude amounts available in the Commonwealth's stabilization fund.
-The projection includes periodic issuance of commercial paper as bond anticipation notes, but no borrowing for operating purposes.
-Some \$250 million of commercial paper is currently outstanding as bond anticipation notes, which is expected to be retired from a portion of the proceeds of the Commonwealth's proposed General Obligation Bonds, Consolidated Loan of 2001, Series D. In addition, in September 2001 the Commonwealth issued \$350 million of bond anticipation notes, the proceeds of which were used for the development of the Boston Convention and Exhibition Center and the Springfield Civic Center and costs incurred by the City of Worcester for improvements to the Worcester Convention Center.
+The projection showed a beginning balance for fiscal 2002 of \$3.366 billion and an ending balance of \$2.513 billion.
+In both cases the balances included amounts sequestered for capital purposes, but excluded amounts available in the Commonwealth's Stabilization Fund.
+The projection included periodic issuance of commercial paper as bond anticipation notes, but no borrowing as revenue anticipation notes for operating purposes.
+Some \$200 million of commercial paper is currently outstanding as bond anticipation notes, which is expected to be retired from a portion of the proceeds of the Commonwealth's proposed General Obligation Bonds, Consolidated Loan of 2002, Series A. In addition, in September 2001 the Commonwealth issued \$350 million of bond anticipation notes, the proceeds of which were used for the development of the Boston Convention and Exhibition Center and the Springfield Civic Center and costs incurred by the City of Worcester for improvements to the Worcester Convention Center.
 These notes mature in September 2003.
-Long-term debt issuance during fiscal 2002 is projected to total \$1.3 billion, of which \$350 million was issued in August 2001.
+In December 2001, the Commonwealth issued \$600 million in commercial paper as revenue anticipation notes to help meet its \$1 billion quarterly local aid payment.
+It is expected that that borrowing will be paid down by the end of February 2002 from Commonwealth revenues.
+Net proceeds of long-term debt issuance during fiscal 2002 are projected to total \$1.3 billion, of which \$350 million was issued in August 2001 and \$250 million was issued in November 2001.
+A new cash flow report is expected to be issued shortly.

-The Executive Office for Administration and Finance has recently adjusted substantially its spending and revenue assumptions for fiscal 2002.
-See discussion under the heading "RECENT DEVELOPMENTS - Fiscal 2002 - Fiscal Year 2002 Budget" above.
-The next cash flow projection, which will incorporate updated assumptions, is scheduled to be submitted on November 25, 2001.
+The Executive Office for Administration and Finance adjusted substantially its spending and revenue assumptions for fiscal 2002 in October 2001.
+See discussion under the heading "RECENT DEVELOPMENTS - Fiscal 2002 - Tax Collections" above.